Eratosthenes: Sun measurements

+Obliquity of the ecliptic

+Eratosthenes determined the obliquity of the ecliptic.
+The ecliptic is the apparent circular orbit of the sun projected onto the imaginary celestial sphere over the course of a year; its obliquity is the inclination of its plane relative to the plane of the equator.
+The value of this angle (ε) is not constant; at the time of Eratosthenes, it was 23° 43′ 40″.
+As early as the 5th century BC, Oenopides of Chios had determined 24°; Eratosthenes improved the accuracy of the measurement.
+He determined the angular distance between the two tropics as of the full circle (360°), i.e., 47° 42′ 40″, which, when halved, yields a value of 23° 51′ 20″ for ε.
+How he arrived at this result is unknown; the hypotheses considered in research are speculative.
+While at the Library of Alexandria, Eratosthenes devised a calendar using his predictions about the ecliptic of the Earth.
+He calculated that there are 365 days in a year and that every fourth year there would be 366 days.
+The Greek astronomer Hipparchus (c.
+190) credited Eratosthenes (276 – 194 BC) as the inventor of the armillary sphere, a model of objects in the sky (on the celestial sphere), consisting of a spherical framework of rings, centered on Earth or the Sun, that represent lines of celestial longitude and latitude and other astronomically important features, such as the ecliptic.

 Geography

-Eratosthenes now continued from his knowledge about the Earth.
-Using his discoveries and knowledge of its size and shape, he began to sketch it.
-In the Library of Alexandria he had access to various travel books, which contained various items of information and representations of the world that needed to be pieced together in some organized format.
+Eratosthenes continued using his knowledge about the Earth.
+With his discoveries and knowledge of its size and shape, he began to sketch it.
+In the Library of Alexandria he had access to travel books, which contained information and representations of the world that needed to be pieced together in some organized format.
 In his three-volume work Geography (Geographika), he described and mapped his entire known world, even dividing the Earth into five climate zones: two freezing zones around the poles, two temperate zones, and a zone encompassing the equator and the tropics.
-This book is the first recorded instance of many terms still in use today, including the name of the discipline geography.
 He placed grids of overlapping lines over the surface of the Earth.
 He used parallels and meridians to link together every place in the world.
-It was now possible to estimate one's distance from remote locations with this network over the surface of the Earth.
-In the Geography the names of over 400 cities and their locations were shown, which had never been achieved before.
-However, his Geography has been lost to history, although fragments of the work can be pieced together from other great historians like Pliny, Polybius, Strabo, and Marcianus.
-While this work is the earliest we can trace certain ideas, words, and concepts in the historical record, earlier contributions may have been lost to history.
+It was then possible to estimate the distance from remote locations with this network over the surface of the Earth.
+In the Geography he recorded the names of over 400 cities and their locations were shown, a feat without precedent.